rodonguyen/calculate-your-net-worth/README.md

 # calculate-your-net-worth

-This Python-based program allows you to calculate your net worth after certain years of work with several parameters:
+This Python-based program allows you to calculate your net worth after certain years of saving and (compound) investing with several parameters:
 - annualSalary
 - tax
 - super/superannuation